taoteg/atom-osx-uninstaller/README.md

 What is it?

 - Script for completely uninstalling atom.io from OS X.
-- Script for archiving atom configs.
+- Script for archiving atom.io configs.
-- Script for restoring configs after fresh installation.
+- Script for restoring atom.iuo configs after fresh installation.

 ## How to fully uninstall Atom from OS X